 When you caught Johnny not wearing proper fall protection, if he said it was because he didn’t know he had to wear it when he was working on the porch, you may decide to send him for formal re-training on working at heights.

-However, if he says he knew but was in a rush, you may choose to have a conversation with him and then sign a written warning confirming his knowledge that safety always comes before speed of production.
+However, if he says he knew but was in a rush, you may choose to have a conversation with him and then sign a written warning confirming his knowledge that safety always comes before the speed of production.

 The final part of each disciplinary stage is always documentation.
 Even a verbal warning needs to be documented that it occurred.

 If we don’t document, we will likely forget which worker is at which stage for which reason.
-Mostly though, we document because in the eyes of OSHA, the law and your insurance company, if it isn’t documented, it didn’t happen.
+Mostly, though, we document because in the eyes of OSHA, the law, and your insurance company, if it isn’t documented, it didn’t happen.

 Don’t worry, in the downloadable document at the end of this article, we have included an Infraction Notice Form that you can print, photocopy and begin using to document your workers missteps.